Donnvr/Donnvr/README.md

 I have a very strong attachment to my favorite characters, Zuka, Medkit, Sebastian, & Cruel King, and I love hearing about others headcanons and thoughts on anybody else too!

 My interests bring me a lot of joy and sharing it with others is even better.
 Talk to me anytime!
 I love making new friends ^_^!

-I will also always crown back!
+I try my best to crown back, however sometimes I forget o_<'...

 Any other info should be on my Carrd.